 "Do I have your loyalty?"
 Sentinel asked him.

 Prowl remained motionless, offering him no further response, and Sentinel took it as a no. Then he looked around at the other Autobot regulars, first settling his gaze upon Ironhide.
 "What about you?"

 Ironhide scowled at him, tightening his fists into balls.
 "Never!" he answered.

-Sentinel remained calm, turned to ask the Protectobots the same question.
+Sentinel remained calm, turning to ask the Protectobots the same question.
 "Will any of you give me your loyalty?"
-He was met with stubborn expressions, and it quickly became apparent to him that there was not a single Iaconian Autobot among them who would yield to his authority.
+He was met with stubborn expressions, and it quickly became apparent that there was not a single Iaconian Autobot among them who would yield to his authority.
 He sighed resignedly.
 "Very well… you have all made your decision."
 Then he turned to face his guards and soldiers.
 "Arrest them all, and thrown them into the cell blocks," he ordered, waving dismissively as he walked away from Optimus and his defiant Autobots.

 Sideswipe was the only Autobot from Iacon who had not protested Sentinel Prime's takeover.
 As he watched his former friends being forcibly removed from the entrance hall of the Command Center, he could not bring himself to look into Optimus' optics, and he turned to walk away, even as the shouts for help from the other Autobots fell upon his deaf audial sensors.